jonpool/snag-Mobile/README.md

 - [Expo - Expo is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.
 - [node.js] - evented I/O for the backend
 - [Express] - fast node.js network app framework [@tjholowaychuk]
+- [TypeScript] - is an open-source language which builds on JavaScript, one of the world's most used tools

 ## Screenshots
 #Splash Screen